Hip Flexor Stretch

 Post-exercise: 20β30 seconds per position is sufficient to improve range of motion.
 For long-term flexibility development, research suggests 60 seconds per stretch provides greater gains.
 The ACSM recommends holding each stretch for 10β30 seconds and repeating 2β4 times per muscle group.

 The evidence is mixed.
 A Cochrane systematic review by Herbert et al. (2011, PMID 21735398) found that stretching before or after exercise did not significantly reduce injury rates in general populations.
-Certain sport-specific contexts β gymnastics, dance, martial arts β show greater benefit from flexibility training, likely because those activities require high ranges of motion that increase injury risk when not trained.
+Certain sport-specific contexts β gymnastics, dance, martial arts β show greater benefit.